Mapsui/Mapsui/docfx/documentation/projections.md

 just happen to need a map for their current app.
 This makes it hard to explain things clear for everyone.
 Here are some basic concepts.

-## Some elements involved:
+## Some elements involved
 - **Map**: There is one Map.
 It is inevitably in some kind of projection.
 - **Layers**: There are several layers that provider data.
 This data should be in the same projection as the Map.
 If not, different projections will be drawn on top of each other and things go wrong.
-- **Providers**: Some Layers have a Provider.
-This Provider could contain data in another projection.
+- **Providers**: Some Layers have a DataSource (Provider).
+This DataSource could contain data in another projection.
 This data can be converted to the Map projection but a few things need to be set.

-## Configuration for Projections
+## Configure Mapsui for projections
 Three things need to be set to allow projection from DataSource to Map
 1. The CRS on the Map to know what to project to.
 2. The CRS on the DataSource to know what to project from.
-3. The Transformsion to transform from the DataSource CRS to the Map CRS.
+3. The Transformsion on the Map to transform from the DataSource CRS to the Map CRS.

 ## Support for projections